 INFJ vs INTJ Personality Types Compared – All Differences & Similarities

-Out of 16 Mayers-Briggs personality types, the INFJs and INTJs clearly demonstrate similarities in the way they interact with the world.
+Out of 16 Myers-Briggs personality types, the INFJs and INTJs clearly demonstrate similarities in the way they interact with the world.
 However, despite resemblances, they exhibit some striking differences that distinguish them.

 This article scrutinizes the psychological functions of these two personality types and provides a detailed comparison between them.
 In case you are eager to learn more about Mayers-Briggs Personality Type Indicator and view all personality types, you can go here.